 A unique identifier that allows customers to group content together for faster processing.
-Fastly uses surrogate-keys (guides/purging/getting-started-with-surrogate-keys) as part of its purging/getting-started-with-surrogate-keys) as part of its purging/guides/guides/gui
+Fastly uses surrogate keys (/guides/purging/getting-started-with-surrogate-keys) as part of its purging strategy (/guides/purging/).

 Synthetic response

 Custom responses generated within the CDN that users can set if a specific URL is requested or a specific condition, such as a status code, is met.
 These responses require no origin server interaction.